Conformal Coating Masking Explained

 One of the many unique benefits of HZO technology is its coverage and uniformity.
-Through Chemical Vapor Deposition, HZO’s Parylene-based thin film material completely and evenly encapsulates the vital circuitry of electronic devices.
-In more basic terms, during the coating process, HZO material gets everywhere… EVERYWHERE.
+Through Chemical Vapor Deposition, HZO’s Parylene material completely and evenly encapsulates the vital circuitry of electronic devices.
+In more basic terms, during the coating process, HZO material gets EVERYWHERE.

-We have written before about the art of masking, and the masterful steps that go into ensuring a device will perform perfectly after being coated.
+We have written before about what masking is, and the masterful steps that go into ensuring a device will perform perfectly after being coated.
 But what components need to be protected from the coating?
 How are they protected?
-Is masking always done manually?
+Is parylene masking always done manually?
 Let’s dig a little deeper.

 Many of the devices that our expert technicians are tasked with tearing down and analyzing contain components that need to be shielded against HZO coating, including: